Home

 This piqued his mind as he realized that a machine could manipulate symbols and simulate decision-making and possibly attain the level of human thought.
 That was to be the genesis of automated thinking.

-The program which had sparked Simon’s mind had been written by Newell, a RAND Corporation scientist studying logistics and organization theory.
+The program that had sparked Simon’s mind had been written by Newell, a RAND Corporation scientist studying logistics and organization theory.
 Newell was stimulated by a presentation he had watched in 1954 about pattern matching.
 At that moment, he realized that the interaction of a programmable unit, although simple, could accomplish more complex behavior, which included the intelligent behavior of human beings.

 Logic Theorist History